zsparal/api-documentation/source/reference/v1/methods-api/get-method.rst

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you're creating an app with Mollie Connect/OAuth, the only mandatory extra parameter is the ``profileId`` parameter.
+If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the only mandatory extra parameter is the ``profileId`` parameter.
 With it, you can specify which profile you want to retrieve a method for.
 Organizations can have multiple profiles for each of their websites.
 See :doc:`Profiles API </reference/v1/profiles-api/get-profile>` for more information.